 The museum hosts a monthly lecture series featuring local and internationally-renowned speakers.
 Lectures are hosted at varying times to accommodate the travel schedules of our guest speakers.

-More lectures to be announced soon!
+More lecture to be announced soon!
+Check back for details.

 Saturday, November 2nd at 1:00 p.m.